Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 This feature is documented later in this section.

 Note that some commands alter the configuration parameters of the adapter.
-Changes in adapter configuration take effect shortly after the corresponding command changing them is executed, typically within 100 milliseconds, unless stated otherwise.
-All parameter changes can be stored into the non-volatile memory on the adapter, in which case they will be re-initialized to the saved values autimatically every time the adapter is turned on.
+All parameters can be stored into the non-volatile memory on the adapter, in which case they will be re-initialized to the saved values autimatically every time the adapter is turned on.
 The non-volatile memory feature is explained later in this section.